New York passes human composting law

 The New York State Catholic Assembly, a group that represents bishops in the state, has long been against the law, calling the burial method “inappropriate.”

 “A process that is perfectly suited for returning plant debris to the soil is not necessarily appropriate for human bodies,” said Dennis Poust, executive director of the organization, in a statement.
-“Human bodies are not household waste, and we do not believe the process meets the standard of reverently treating our remains,” he added.
+“Human bodies are not household waste, and we do not believe the process meets the standard of reverent treatment of our remains,” he added.

 Continues after advertising